Cuba Travel Tips

 point Outbound travelers

-Be sure to save CUC$ 25 Cuban Convertible pesos in cash for your departure tax at the airport.
 Visitors leaving Cuba can take out 23 cigars (no in box), and 1.14 litres of liquor two regular-sized bottles of 750ml.
 To export other items, such as art and antiques, obtain a permit from the National Registry of Cultural Objects.

 Most legitimate vendors have such permits, and can officially stamp your receipt.